xCykrix/githooked/README.md

    > deno install -f --no-check=remote --allow-run=deno,git --allow-read=.git,.git-hooks --allow-write=.git-hooks https://raw.githubusercontent.com/amethyst-studio/githooked/main/mod.ts
    ```

-2. This application is based in the cli, so in the same terminal
+2. This application is based in the terminal, so in the same
-   as above type the commands below for information on the usage
+   terminal as above type the commands below for information on
-   and the second for version information.
+   the usage and the second for version information.

    ```bash
    > githooked --help